🚀 Checkout our New AI Product Abun.com 🚨 Signup for Early Access.

 Impact of Orange

 Warmth, passion, and inspiration are all correlated with the color orange.
-The color Orange increases hunger and thus affects appetite.
+The color orange increases hunger and thus affects appetite.
 It’s also thought to improve mental capacity and performance.
-Exposure to orange light has shown in research to enhance memory and alertness.
-Fall’s main color orange, which also linked with summer.
-Orange in light shades is a very warm and welcoming color, while dark shades are identified with dishonesty.
+Exposure to orange light has been shown in research to enhance memory and alertness.
+Fall’s main color is orange, which is also linked with summer.
+Orange in light shades is a very warm and welcoming color, while dark shades are associated with dishonesty.

 Impact of Black